Egg donation is truly a life-changing event that brings together medical, psychological, legal and even ethical concerns.

 Exactly how much time is involved?

-You will need to be on fertility injections for approximately two weeks, during which time you are required to have ultrasounds and blood work to monitor your progress and ensure your safety.
+In order to donate eggs at CT Fertility, you will need to be on fertility injections for approximately two weeks, during which time you are required to have ultrasounds and blood work to monitor your progress and ensure your safety.
 These appointments take 10-15 minutes each.
 The actual egg retrieval usually takes about 15-20 minutes.
 Within two weeks of the egg retrieval you should be back to normal.

 What are the risks?